raspberrypilearning/gpio-music-box/en/step_6.md

 for button, sound in button_sounds.items():
     button.when_pressed = sound.play
 ```
+--- /task ---

+--- collapse ---
+---
-Your full code should now look like this:
+title: Your full code should now look like this:
+---
 ```python
 import pygame
 from gpiozero import Button